An Investment Checklist Example (Why You Should Have A Checklist)

-An investment checklist is handy no matter your time horizon or investment style.
-The bare minimum is a mental checklist, but preferably it should be a written one.
-Just like the aviation industry developed checklists to avoid disasters, investing is very much about error removals.
+An investment checklist is handy, no matter your time horizon or investment style.
+The bare minimum is a mental checklist, but preferably it should be written.
+Like the aviation industry developed checklists to avoid disasters, investing is about error removals.

 This article provides an investment checklist example and argues why you should have a checklist.
 You should have an investment checklist because it makes you avoid unnecessary mistakes, improve the outcome without increasing your skills, stay within your circle of competence, save time, and learn from your mistakes.